esl/c3card/README.md

 As mentioned before, we are going to implement the application using Erlang and leveraging the AtomVM BEAM implementation.

-The application reassembles a regular OTP application structure with some caveats to take into consideration.
+The application resembles a regular OTP application structure with some caveats to take into consideration.

 ### Dependencies